Project Elephant - List Of Elephant Reserves In India

 Elephant – The National Heritage Animal

-The government of India in the year 2010 declared Elephant as the national heritage animal of the country on the recommendations of the standing committee of the national board for wildlife.
+The government of India in the year 2010 declared elephants as the national heritage animal of the country on the recommendations of the standing committee of the national board for wildlife.
 This was done to make sure that sufficient protection to elephants was provided before their numbers fall to panic levels like in the case of tigers.

-A proposed National elephant conservation authority (NECA) on the lines with NTCA has been proposed to be constituted by amending the Wildlife Protection Act 1972.
+A proposed National Elephant Conservation Authority (NECA) on the lines with NTCA has been proposed to be constituted by amending the Wildlife Protection Act 1972.

 Project Elephant Objectives